 If you are eligible for a waiver, do not submit your TOEFL or IELTS score.

-International applicants applying to Specialized Masters Programs must submit a video to assess English language skills as part of the application process.
+International applicants applying to Specialized Masters Programs must submit a video interview as part of the application process.
 Once you enter your citizenship information in the "personal data" section on the application, a unique URL link will be sent to your email address, within two to four hours, with instructions outlining the video submission process.

 Financial documents or information pertaining to the I-20 should not be sent unless you are admitted to the program.
 Specific guidelines regarding I-20 processing will be sent upon admission.